 The University of Edinburgh offers postgraduate LLM degrees in Intellectual Property Law, and in Innovation, Technology and the Law, on a full time, part time and distance learning basis.
 A good Honours degree would be required for entry.

 The University of Aberdeen offers the postgraduate LLM in Intellectual Property Law on a full and part time basis.
 You would require a 2:1 Honours degree in Law.

 The University of Glasgow offers the postgraduate LLM in Intellectual Property and the Digital Economy.
 You would require a 2:1 Honours degree in Law or other subject with 50% law content.

 A good reading knowledge of French and German, while not essential for working in the UK, is highly desirable in order to read foreign language documents without having to call for translations.
-However, it is necessary for dealing with European patents.
 Knowledge of Japanese and Chinese is also becoming increasingly useful.

 A genuine interest in law is helpful.